-The average length of the month as mathematically expressed in the modern calculated Jewish calendar was stated in the Bavli, and this exact value was first determined by the ancient Babylonians about 330 to 300 BCE according to surviving cuneiform tablets from Babylon.
-It does not make sense to imagine that this value was given to Moses over 1000 years before this Babylonian invention, as Saadia Gaon would have his Jewish audience believe.
+The average length of the month as mathematically expressed in the modern calculated Jewish calendar was first stated in rabbinic literature in the Babylonian Talmud (published c.500-600), and this exact value was first determined by the ancient Babylonians about 330 to 300 BCE.
+This value is identical to the value given by the Greek astronomer Hipparachus c.
+150 BCE, and he copied it from the Babylonians.
+It does not make sense to imagine that this value was given to Moses over 1000 before this Babylonian invention, as Saadia Gaon would have his Jewish audience believe.
 This is the only mathematical parameter within the rules of the calculated calendar that appears in the Talmud, but there are several other mathematical parameters that comprise the calculated calendar.
 The Talmud itself does not claim that this value is used or will be used in the Jewish calendar.
 The Talmud never claims that the Jewish calendar is to be calculated.

 On p.
-48 of Wiesenberg 1971 we note the following concerning the Patriarch Hillel II who lived in Palestine and who is mentioned in several places in the Bavli, "According to a tradition quoted in the name of Hai Gaon (d.
+48 of Wiesenberg 1971 we note the following concerning the Patriarch Hillel II who lived in Palestine and who is mentioned in many places in the Babylonian Talmud, "According to a tradition quoted in the name of Hai Gaon (d.
 1038), the present Jewish calendar was introduced by the patriarch Hillel II in 670 Era of the Seleucids - 4119 Era of the Creation = 358/59 C.E.
 (500 C.E., claimed to derive from another version, seems to rest on a mistake)."
-This quotation, put in simple terms, says that the claim that the modern calculated Jewish calendar originated with Hillel II in 358/359 is based upon one writing by Hai Gaon (died 1038, Gaon of the academy of Pumbedita in Babylonia / Iraq).
-Nothing known before Hai Gaon alleges this concerning Hillel II.
+This quotation, put in simple terms, says that the claim that the modern calculated Jewish calendar originated with Hillel II in 358/359 is based upon one writing by Hai Gaon (died 1038, Gaon of the academy of Pumbedita).
+Nothing known before Hai Gaon alleges this.

 On p.
-158, Samuel Poznanski 1898 wrote, "If [shortly after 900] it had been generally believed that the [calculated] Calendar was fixed by Hillel II, it would have been not merely idle and futile, but probably foolish on the part of Ben Meir [a major Jewish leader and scholar in Palestine], who, rightly or wrongly, styled himself a descendant of the Patriarch [Hillel II], to revolt against the Calendar [with regard to only one aspect of one of its postponement rules], of which his own ancestor [Hillel II] had been the author, and in regard to which Palestine [a little south of the dwelling place of Hillel II in Galilee] had laid down the law for all Israel."
+158, Samuel Poznanski 1898 wrote, "If [shortly after 900] it had been generally believed that the [calculated] Calendar was fixed by Hillel II, it would have been not merely idle and futile, but probably foolish on the part of Ben Meir [a major Jewish leader and scholar in Palestine], who, rightly or wrongly, styled himself a descendant of the Patriarch [Hillel II], to revolt against the Calendar [with regard to only one aspect of one of its postponement rules], of which his own ancestor [Hillel II] had been the author, and in regard to which Palestine [the dwelling place of Hillel II] had laid down the law for all Israel."
 Here Poznanski presents a strong argument that Ben Meir did not believe that Hillel II established the rules of the calculated calendar!!
 This is an argument that Hillel II did not establish the calculated calendar.

-A second argument that Hillel II did not establish the calculated calendar is that the Bavli, published c.
+A second argument that Hillel II did not establish the calculated calendar is that the Babylonian Talmud, published c.
 500-600, states much about Hillel II, but nothing about Hillel II in relation to the calendar.
 While this is an argument from silence, and is therefore subject to criticism on that ground, matters associated with the calendar are often mentioned in the Talmud, so it would be surprising if such an important matter were totally neglected in the Talmud.
 The Talmud mentions nothing about there being an authoritative calculated Jewish calendar.